etaoins/llambda/README.md

 Introduction
 ============

 Llambda is a natively compiled Scheme with optional strong typing.
-The core language is based on R7RS with a number of extensions influenced by Typed Racket and the SRFI community.
+The core language is based on [R7RS](http://trac.sacrideo.us/wg/raw-attachment/wiki/WikiStart/r7rs.pdf) with a number of extensions influenced by [Typed Racket](http://docs.racket-lang.org/ts-guide/) and the [SRFI](http://srfi.schemers.org) community.

-Llambda is implemented with a Scala frontend, LLVM backend and a Scheme and C++11 runtime.
+Llambda is implemented with a [Scala](http://www.scala-lang.org) frontend, [LLVM](http://llvm.org) backend and a Scheme and C++11 runtime.

+The language is currently very experimental with all non-R7RS language features in flux.
+Although it's well tested through an extensive functional test suite very few non-trivial programs have been written in Llambda.
+The lack of bindings for any non-system libraries make it only suitable for standalone programs operating on standard I/O and files.

 Requirements
 ============